After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 Challenges faced when working in Small Organisations and Start-ups

-It is important and crucial to maintaining “differentiation” in the product or service you provide to clients, especially if you are looking to scale your business.
+It is important and crucial to maintain “differentiation” in the product or service you provide to clients, especially if you are looking to scale your business.
 The following is also key to successful growth:

 - Managing cash flow is also a crucial component in smaller companies, as this is what will drive investment in growth.